-Salesforce Inc. (CRM) upgraded Issued by Wall Street Gurus
+Salesforce Inc. (CRM) Upgraded Issued by Wall Street Gurus

-Salesforce Inc. (NYSE:CRM) went down by -1.67% from its latest closing price compared to the recent 1-year high of $311.75.
-The company’s stock price has collected 0.32% of gains in the last five trading sessions.
+Salesforce Inc. (NYSE:CRM) went up by 2.60% from its latest closing price compared to the recent 1-year high of $311.75.
+The company’s stock price has collected -4.35% of loss in the last five trading sessions.
 MarketWatch.com reported on 04/26/22 that Lyft, Unilever, JLL and dozens more companies want Congress to break stalemate on clean energy before midterm elections

 Is It Worth Investing in Salesforce Inc. (NYSE :CRM) Right Now?